Travelling with Your Pet

 Provincial beaches and most public beaches do allow dogs on leash.
 When exploring the PEI National Park, you may take your dog into picnic areas, camping areas and along trails.
 However, pets are not permitted on the beach in the National Park from April 1 to October 15.

 You may find it challenging to find a sidewalk café or outdoor patio where Fido can join you because of city bylaws and public health legislation.
 Generally, pets are not permitted where food is stored or served – the exception is service dogs.
 Your best-bet may be to seek out food trucks, patios and take-outs where servers do not handle or deliver the food to the tables.
 In Charlottetown, check out Victoria Row and the Sugar Skull Cantina.
-Other good options include the food truck village in Summerside and any one of the more than 50 dairy bars across the Island.
+Other good options include the food truck village on Water Street in Summerside and any one of the more than 50 dairy bars across the Island.

 Shopping - In Charlottetown, look for the “Paws Downtown” signs in the windows of pet-friendly retailers and service providers who want to do their part to prevent pets from being left in hot cars in summer.
 Some shops even have a water bowl, poo bags and treats on hand - a dog’s gotta eat and drink too, right?
 Visit the PEI Humane Society’s list of PEI Pet-Friendly Stores.